elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-role-do-redundant-components-play-in-ras-reliability-availability-serviceability.md

 url: /learn/computer-science/questions/what-role-do-redundant-components-play-in-ras-reliability-availability-serviceability
 score: -1.0
 related_article1:
-    id: 161541
+    id: 161560
-    title: How does memory bandwidth affect the performance of supercomputers?
+    title: >-
+        What are the primary functions of IBM's z/OS operating system for mainframes?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-memory-bandwidth-affect-the-performance-of-supercomputers
+    url: /learn/computer-science/questions/what-are-the-primary-functions-of-ibms-zos-operating-system-for-mainframes
 related_article2:
+    id: 161301
+    title: >-
+        What is the role of device drivers in system software?
+    subject: Computer Science
+    url: /learn/computer-science/questions/what-is-the-role-of-device-drivers-in-system-software
+related_article3:
     id: 161319
+    title: >-
-    title: How do compilers differ from interpreters in the context of translators?
+        How do compilers differ from interpreters in the context of translators?
     subject: Computer Science
     url: /learn/computer-science/questions/how-do-compilers-differ-from-interpreters-in-the-context-of-translators
-related_article3:
-    id: 161566
-    title: What are the main characteristics of open source software?
-    subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-characteristics-of-open-source-software
 related_article4:
-    id: 161567
+    id: 161300
-    title: How does licensing differ between open source and proprietary software?
+    title: >-
+        What cooling techniques are commonly used to maintain optimal temperatures in computing systems?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-licensing-differ-between-open-source-and-proprietary-software
+    url: /learn/computer-science/questions/what-cooling-techniques-are-commonly-used-to-maintain-optimal-temperatures-in-computing-systems
 related_article5:
-    id: 161549
+    id: 161536
-    title: What is the difference between lossless and lossy data compression?
+    title: >-
+        What role do redundant components play in enhancing the reliability of a computing system?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-difference-between-lossless-and-lossy-data-compression
+    url: /learn/computer-science/questions/what-role-do-redundant-components-play-in-enhancing-the-reliability-of-a-computing-system
 ---

 &nbsp;